rollonit/graphic-designer-9000/README.md

 # graphic-designer-9000
-A basic graphic design program written in Java and Processing
+A basic graphic design program written in Java using Processing